Elray56/Dialog/README.md

 ```
 ## Default Actions
 There are some default actions within the dialog:
 1. If DialogSetup is used to set a physical key, a second press of that physical key while the dialog is displayed, will end the dialog.
-This was originally setup for the back button and doesn't make as much sense if the up or down buttons are used but it can be commented out if needed.
+This was originally setup for the back button and doesn't make as much sense if the up or down buttons are used but it can be commented out if not needed.
 1. The dialog types YN and OK become YNC and OKC, respectively, if the cancel function is supplied.
 The reverse is not true, YNC and OKC types will always display the Cancel button whether a cancel method is defined or not.